A short introduction

 One of the following three objects is the next element in the row. ? ? ?

-On the right, you see a silver and a golden pot.
+Below, you see a silver pot and a golden pot.
 One of these pots contains a treasure and the other one is empty.
 Assume that you can determine from the text prints which pot contains the treasure.

 The silver pot: "This pot is empty."